 Entry into a pre-apprenticeship course is by the same method as enrolling for any other course offered by a State Training Provider.
 There are often more applicants than places in courses and interviews are often conducted.
 Applicants are informed if they have been successful by the end of January (first semester) or end of June (second semester).

-There are a number of Private providers that also offer Pre-Apprenticeship Courses:
+Private providers that also offer Pre-Apprenticeship Courses: